 GasBuddy offers a convenient way to find the best gas prices wherever you may be.
 More than just a price checker, GasBuddy also helps you log your driving habits, fill-ups, and miles.
 The app covers every major gas station in the country thanks in part to user-contributed data.
 You’d be surprised how short a drive away 10 to 20 cent cheaper gas usually is.

-The all in one toolbox is exactly what it sounds like.
-This app provides tools for storage management, file management, and a number of other system management gadgets to help your smartphone run smoothly.
+The all-in-one toolbox is exactly what it sounds like.
+This app provides tools for storage management, file management, and other system management gadgets to help your smartphone run smoothly.

 Files by Google

 Google’s Files app is an all-around excellent utility app that allows you to find files quickly and free up space on your phone.
 You can also easily exchange files with other people close by with Files, similar to Apple’s AirDrop.
 While there are other similar Android apps on the market, Files is less cluttered and not bogged down with ads.